 =ROWS({75,95,47,5,9,85;24,49,79,96,95,78;47,99,94,86,28,31;52,55,61,65,94,50;36,29,4,72,17,49;15,43,10,80,83,97})

-The ROWS function is helpful to provide information about dynamic ranges whose dimensions can vary when updated.
-Also, incremental number series can be calculated by using an expanding range in the ROWS function.
+The count ROWS function in Excel is helpful to provide information about dynamic ranges whose dimensions can vary when updated.
+Also, incremental number series can be calculated by using an expanding range in thecount ROWS function in Excel.
 Use the $A$1:A1 range reference, and copy it down to generate a number sequence.
 For example,

 =ROWS($A$1:A1)